FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-03-cross-field-validation-using-angular-reactive-forms.md

 This powerful features let you validate not just a single form control but instead you can validate one form control against the value from another control.
 Let us see how we can do this.

-The sourcecode is of course on Github and you can copy paste the examples along: [Github](https://github.com/FabianGosebrink/angular-reactive-forms-validation)
+The source code is of course on Github and you can copy paste the examples along: [Github](https://github.com/FabianGosebrink/angular-reactive-forms-validation)

 - [Preparation](#preparation)
 - [Form validity](#form-validity)